No plan, no solid foundation

 Technically, yes, but having the functional description – including all the scenarios – of what they are supposed to build at their disposal, will help them judge their work even better.
 It prevents a lot of problems, especially in the field of User Experience (oft written as UX).

 Take a form with mandatory fields for financial information, such as an IBAN.
-If the backend developers only had the Technical Design, and the instruction for that form would be that an error message should appear when the IBAN field has not been filled out, or has been filled out incorrectly, technically speaking the display of a message saying “error” upon submitting the form, would mean the developer did the job as described.
+If the backend developers only had the Technical Design, and the instruction for that form would be to create an error message, for certain situations.
+For example: error message should appear when the IBAN field has not been filled out, or was filled out incorrectly, the mill could stop right there.
+Technically speaking, the display of a message saying “error” upon submitting the form, would mean the developer did the job as described.
 Which would be a horrible thing in regard to user experience (UX).
-Then how is the user ever going to know what exactly triggered the error?
+Then if the message itself is not defined, how is the user ever going to know what exactly triggered the error?

 I waited 15 minutes and tried again.
 Same error message.
 So I tried again the next morning, and got the same error message.
 A regular person would probably get super annoyed by now, and either send a message to support, or try to call support, or worse, voice her frustration on Social Media.